davidverweij/phone-grown/instructable.md

 Normally, phones dim their screen in dark spaces or when you don't use it for a minute or so.
 But, to make it into a smart display we need to make sure its screen always stays on.
 This won't consume much energy, but we wrote more details about that [here](https://www.phonegrown.site/#more-sust){:target="_blank"}.
 Adjusting your phone's settings can be different per phone, but will most likely be something like this:

 1. For **Android** phones, enable the _developer_ mode by tapping 7 times on the _build number_ in _Settings > About Phone_.
 Then in _Settings > System > Developer Options_ turn on _Stay Awake (when charging)_.
 For **Apple** devices, we can set the _Auto-Lock_ to _Never_, which you can find in _Settings > Display & Brightness_.
 Here are more details and pictures on how to do this for [Android](https://www.howto-connect.com/how-to-stay-awake-phone-screen-while-charging-on-android/){:target="_blank"} or [iOS](https://forums.tomsguide.com/faq/how-to-change-the-auto-lock-time-in-ios-11.19693/){:target="_blank"}.
 1. Where possible, also disable the _Adaptive brightness_ (or Auto-Brightness) of your phone.
 We want to make sure the screen is visible through the paper.
-For **Android**, you can most likely change this in _Settings > Display_, and for **Apple** devices this is often in _Settings > Accessibility > Display & Text Size_.
+For **Android**, you can most likely change this in _Settings > Display_, and for **Apple** devices, this is often in _Settings > Accessibility > Display & Text Size_.
 1. Don't forget to set the screen brightness to 100% and, of course, plug in a charger!

 ### Connect it to the Google Sheet